MesfinD/hpc-bash/_episodes/12-scheduler.md

 This job is handled by a special piece of software called the scheduler.
 On an HPC system, the scheduler manages which jobs run where and when.

-The scheduler used in this lesson is SLURM.
+The scheduler used in this lesson is TORQUE(there is also SLURM scheduler).
 Although SLURM is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.